-The PED offers courses such as conditioning, competitive sports and self defense in skill levels ranging from basic to advanced for faculty, staff and students.
+The PED offers courses such as conditioning, competitive sports, and self defense in skill levels ranging from basic to advanced for faculty, staff, and students.
 Participants will be physically educated and acquire the motor skills and knowledge to perform a variety of physical activities.
-This creates an intrinsic motivation to pursue a health lifestyle in an increasingly changing society.
+This creates an intrinsic motivation to pursue a healthy lifestyle in an increasingly changing society.

 The Importance of an Active Lifestyle

 The Centers for Disease Control and Prevention (CDC) and numerous other independent researchers clearly demonstrate that physical activity has positive impacts.
 Regular exercise will increase learning, enhance self-esteem, and improve overall health.
 Physical Education is essential to achieve these outcomes.